hoon0661/WeatherApp/README.md

 # WeatherApp

 This project is to learn & utilize Spring Security as well as frontend technologies including HTML5, CSS, Javascript to develop a fullstack application with responsive UI using Bootstrap.
+This app is for users in the US.
+Some functionalities may not work for users who live outside the US.

 ## Technology Used